The Eternal Champion (novel): Plot summary

 The Eternal Champion is narrated by John Daker, an inhabitant of 20th century Earth.
 Daker has a wife and child whom he loves but no further information is given.
 He has an occupation that does not interest him and feels unfulfilled in life.
 One night, while thinking of morality and "the futility of human existence", Daker hears a voice calling him to action in order to protect humanity.
 The voice calls him Erekosë.
 Daker hears the voice on several other occasions and makes an effort to hear it better and answer its call, though also seems uncertain he has a choice to ignore it.
-Finally, his spirit moves through time and space and he realizes he is the Eternal, a being who is reborn time and again throughout the multiverse.
+Finally, his spirit moves through time and space and he realizes he is the Eternal Champion, a being who is reborn time and again throughout the multiverse.
 Throughout their lives, the Eternal Champion is called to maintain or restore the balance between the cosmic forces of Chaos and Law when needed.
-While many Eternal Champions only remember their current life and existence, Daker's trip through time and space reveals scattered memories from many other incarnations, such as Erekosë and Michael Moorcock's other characters such as Elric, Prince Corum, Dorian Hawkmoon, Jerry Cornelius, the Rose, and members of the family von Beck.
+While many Eternal Champions only remember their current life and existence, Daker's trip through time and space reveals scattered memories from many other incarnations, such as Erekosë and Michael Moorcock's other characters such as Elric, Prince Corum, Dorian Hawkmoon, Jerry Cornelius, the Rose, and members of the family Von Bek.

 Daker manifests on another version of Earth (he is not certain if it's the distant past or distant future), in the tomb of Erekosë, a long dead warrior who was prophesied to return when needed.
-Daker now inhabits a body resembles Erekosë's (whose face reminds him of his own).
-Daker knows Erekosë was a past life of his and understands he's been called to resume that particular role again.
+Daker now inhabits a body resembling Erekosë's (whose face reminds him of his own).
+Daker knows Erekosë was a past life of his and understands he has been called to resume that particular role again.
 After just a few hours, he remarks that his memory of being John Daker is dimming while his knowledge of Erekosë's life and way of thinking becomes stronger.
-Although he isn't entirely sure how all this has happened, he accepts that this is his life and role now.
+Although he is unsure how all this has happened, he accepts that this is his life and role now.
 He even laughs happily when he is reunited with Kanajana, the radioactive sword of Erekosë that poisons everyone except him when it is unsheathed.